 Part B contributions require a five year vesting period which begins when the employee becomes eligible for the RHS benefit.
-At the conclusion of the vesting period, the City will credit the first five years' worth of Part B contributions into the Account (interest does not accrue during that period and the contributions are calculated at \$2.50 per month for each year of the employee's full-time service plus age) and begin to contribute \$2.50 per month for each years of the employee's full-time service plus age (e.g. 30 years old and five years of service would be a factor of 35. $$2.50 \times 35 = $87.50 \text{ per month}$ ).
+At the conclusion of the vesting period, the City will credit the first five years' worth of Part B contributions into the Account (interest does not accrue during that period and the contributions are calculated at \$2.50 per month for each year of the employee's full-time service plus age) and begin to contribute \$2.50 per month for each year of the employee's full-time service plus age (e.g. 30 years old and five years of service would be a factor of 35. \$2.50 x 35 = \$87.50 per month).
 This factor is updated annually in the pay period including January 1.
 Part B contributions are not reported to CalPERS as pensionable.

-The parties agree that the City's Part B contributions during active employment constitute the minimum CaIPERS participating employer's contribution (i.e., the Ca/PERS statutory minimum amount) towards medical insurance after retirement.
+The parties agree that the City's Part B contributions during active employment constitute the minimum CalPERS participating employer's contribution (i.e., the Ca/PERS statutory minimum amount) towards medical insurance after retirement.
 The parties also agree that, for retirees selecting a Ca/PERS medical plan, or any other plan with a similar employer contribution requirement, the required employer contribution will be deducted from the employer's contribution to the retiree's account.